-Keep Michigan Wolves Protected is a coalition of conservation groups, animal welfare organizations, wildlife professionals, hunters, ranchers, and other Michigan citizens working to protect Michigan's fragile wolf population.
+Keep Michigan Wolves Protected is a coalition of conservation groups, animal welfare organizations, Native American tribes, wildlife scientists, veterinarians, hunters, farmers, and everyday Michigan citizens working to protect Michigan's fragile wolf population.

-In December 2012, after Michigan state politicians rushed a 'lame duck' bill through the House and Senate that would designate wolves a "game" species and authorize the Natural Resources Commission to establish an open season on wolves.
+In December 2012, Michigan state politicians rushed a 'lame duck' bill through the House and Senate that would designate wolves a "game" species and authorizes the Natural Resources Commission to establish an open season on wolves.
 Governor Snyder signed it into law (Public Act 520 of 2012).

 It is the goal of Keep Michigan Wolves Protected to preserve the longstanding Michigan prohibition on the trophy hunting of this iconic species.